This article was updated August 27, 2021, to reflect new information from the FDA.

 Providing the facts to your teen is essential.
 I encourage you to talk about the vaccine so that you both can be comfortable and confident about your choices.

-The vaccines are powerful tools that, in conjunction with other safety measures like face masks, good hygiene and physical distancing, can help reopen our communities.
+The vaccines are powerful tools that can help reopen our communities.

 7. What about changes in the virus?